wp-plugins/simple-wp-testimonials/readme.txt

 Features:

 * Simple & Flat Design.
 * HTML5 & CSS3.
 * Using Custom Post Type - Testimonial.
 * Shortcode for "Testimonial List".
-* Widgets and Testimonial Slider is Comming Soon in Next Version.

-Shortcode :

 * You can Add testimonial Author Name, Testimonial Author Destination, Author Youtube Video in Admin site and Show the Testimonials List using below shortcodes :
 * Default Shortcode [testimonials].
 * If You Show Testimonials Title than Add Shortcode in Page [testimonials title="yes"]
 * If You Show Author Destination than Add Shortcode in Page [testimonials destination="yes"]
 * If You Show Author Youtube Video than Add Shortcode in Page [testimonials video="yes"]
+* Widgets and Testimonial Slider is Comming Soon in Next Version.